lucarosellini/linkedin-people/README.md

 Linkedin people search
 ======================

-This automated script searches possible matches(3) of names with their current work.
+This automated script searches possible matches people in likedin searching them by name.
 It relays on watir, so it will use a real browser.
 Unfortunately the api has been vetted [1], so this is a really slow alternative to the API.